• Advertise

 These are the men of The One Man Empire Fellowship – an underground, closed-door environment for UK business owners who are in the process of “removing the stress, fatigue, and confusion from their situation by finally taking back control,” according to the group’s website.

-A group where its members invest a reasonable amount every month for the privilege of being part of this testosterone-dominated male band of brothers.
+A mastermind group where its members invest a reasonable amount every month for the privilege of being part of this testosterone-dominated male band of brothers.

 “Men crave brotherhood,” said One Man Empire Fellowship founder Charlie Hutton, a 40-something who likes to swear (a lot) and acts like a cross between Howard Stern and Alan Sugar.